sclavijosuero/cypress-schema-validator/README.md

 ![Overview](videos/overview.gif)

-## COMPATIBILITY

-- Cypress 12.0.0 or higher
-- Ajv 8.16.0 or higher
-- ajv-formats 3.0.1 or higher

-For Typescript projects also:
-- TypeScript 4.5+
-- You must enable strict mode in your `tsconfig.json`.
-This is a best practice for all TypeScript projects.

 ## MAIN FEATURES

 ✔️ Cypress command **`cy.validateSchema()`** (and alias **`cy.validateSchemaAjv()`**) performs a JSON Schema Validation and reports errors in the responses of network requests made with `cy.request()`.